 We’re in it for the long haul

-Now that Loch Arkaig Pine Forest is safe in our hands we can begin in earnest to plan for its future.
+Now that Loch Arkaig Pine Forest is safe in our hands we are actively planning for its future.
 It will take several years to plan and build the infrastructure needed to remove non-native trees using specialist machinery; around twenty years to begin to reap the benefits and many decades before we can call the forest fully restored.

 Loch Arkaig Pine Forest is one of the most significant fragments of ancient Caledonian pinewood remaining in Scotland.
 But it is degraded.
 We estimate it will cost £4 million to restore over the next two decades.
 We’re in this for the long haul and we hope you can help us succeed.